RobertTalbert/discretecs/Video/scripts-module-2.md

 ## 2.8

 In all of the earlier videos in this module, we've been looking at propositions -- complete statements that have a definite and knowable truth value.
-In this video we're going to re-introduce an idea that showed up in one of the v
+We've seen lots of examples of propositions and learned how to work with them
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjgyNDQ4MSwtNTMyOTk5Njc5XX0=
+eyJoaXN0b3J5IjpbNjMzOTY1OTAxLC01MzI5OTk2NzldfQ==
 -->